 Actual Cash Value

-Most homeowner’s policies have carried actual cash value replacement for contents.
+Most homeowner’s policies have carried actual cash value replacement for personal belongings.
 This means that if you need the insurance company to replace items under actual cash value, they would pay you for what you bought it for when you bought it, but first, they would subtract the depreciation.

 So, if you bought furniture 5 years ago, the insurance would only pay you what you paid for it years ago after depreciating its value for the 5 years you used it already.

-This type of policy makes it difficult to actually replace all of your belongings should you need to.
+This type of policy makes it difficult to actually replace all of your personal property should you need to.
 Certainly, they would cost more than when you bought them and you lose the depreciated amount.

 In essence, you would only get what something costs from the insurance company if you bought something and on the same day made a claim for it.